sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 The net produces pixelwise annotation as a matrix in the size of the image with the value of each pixel corresponding to its class (Figure 1 left).

 ![](/Figure1.png)
-Figure 1) Semantic segmentation of image of liquid in glass with FCN.
+Figure 1) Semantic segmentation of image of liquid in glass vessel with FCN.
 Red=Glass, Blue=Liquid, White=Background

 ## Requirements
 This network was run with Python 3.6  Anaconda package and Tensorflow 1.1.
 The training was done using Nvidia GTX 1080, on Linux Ubuntu 16.04.